DrMartiner/django-smsaero/README.rst

       INSTALLED_APPS = (
             ...
             'smsaero',
-      )
+            'django_rq', # if you want use the queue of Redis )

+      # if you want use the queue of Redis
+      RQ_QUEUES = {
+            'default': {
+                'HOST': 'localhost',
+                'PORT': 6379,
+                'DB': 0,
+                'PASSWORD': '',
+            },
+        }

 2. Define SMSAERO_USER and SMSAERO_PASSWORD (raw password) or SMSAERO_PASSWORD_MD5 (hash of password) at settings.py::